2i2c-org/team-compass/organization/service-model.md

 # Service model

-This page describes how we engage with member communities and fund our work (membership tiers + co-funded projects).
+This page describes how we engage with member communities and fund our work.
 It's the primary way we implement [our strategy](./strategy.md).
 For persona-driven messaging about outcomes for stakeholders, see [our value proposition](./value-proposition.md).